Escorted Great tour of Portugal & Spain (15 days) from Barcelona

-Escorted Great tour of Portugal & Spain (15 days) from Barcelona

 Escorted Great tour of Portugal & Spain (15 days) from Barcelona includes:

-Transfer to hotel in Madrid / City tour in Madrid, Granada (Alhambra Palace & Generalife Gardens), Seville, Lisbon, Porto, Santiago de Compostela, Oviedo, Santander, Bilbao, Zaragoza, Poblet and Barcelona / Glass bottom boat trip in Galicia with mussel & wine tasting, boat trip along Guadalquivir River in Seville / Evening transfer to Debod Temple and Plaza de Espana – Gran Via in Madrid, Plaza de Oriente in Madrid, Albaicin in Granada, Historic center of Seville, Restauradores Square in Lisbon, Ramblas and Plaza de Catalunya in Barcelona / Ticket admission to Las Ventas bullring in Madrid, Alhambra Palace in Granada, Chapel of Bones in Evora, Old cellars in Porto, National Museum of Altamira Caves in Santillana, Wine museum in Briones, Poblet Monastery, Poble Espanyol in Barcelona / Train ride in Briones & Montserrat Monastery / Cable car to Bom Jesus Sanctuary in Braga / English speaking tour escort throughout the whole holiday / Air conditioned modern motor-coach / Accommodation at 4* hotels / Daily breakfast buffet and 1 meal / Travel insurance.
+High-speed train tickets Barcelona to Madrid / Transfer to hotel in Madrid / City tour in Madrid, Granada (Alhambra Palace & Generalife Gardens), Seville, Lisbon, Porto, Santiago de Compostela, Oviedo, Santander, Bilbao, Zaragoza, Poblet and Barcelona / Glass bottom boat trip in Galicia with mussel & wine tasting, boat trip along Guadalquivir River in Seville / Evening transfer to Debod Temple and Plaza de Espana – Gran Via in Madrid, Plaza de Oriente in Madrid, Albaicin in Granada, Historic center of Seville, Restauradores Square in Lisbon, Ramblas and Plaza de Catalunya in Barcelona / Ticket admission to Las Ventas bullring in Madrid, Alhambra Palace in Granada, Chapel of Bones in Evora, Old cellars in Porto, National Museum of Altamira Caves in Santillana, wine museum in Briones, Poblet Monastery, Poble Espanyol in Barcelona / Train ride in Briones & Montserrat Monastery / Cable car to Bom Jesus Sanctuary in Braga / English-speaking tour escort throughout the whole holiday / Air conditioned modern motor-coach / Accommodation at 4* hotels / Daily breakfast buffet and 1 meal / Travel insurance.

 Day 1.
 (Saturday) BARCELONA – MADRID

 Call on at Barcelona “Sants” Station and departure by high-speed train to Madrid.
 Pleasant and short journey with the comfort and speed of this fast train.
 Arrival in Madrid, capital city of Spain.
-Transfer on your own to the hotel.
+A representative will wait for you at the Atocha train station, to take you to the hotel in Madrid.
 You’ll enjoy some free time at your disposal to get acquainted with this cosmopolitan city, capital of Spain.
 Please check the informative panels in the hotel reception area for the welcome meeting with your guide and fellow travellers, and to receive information about the circuit.
 Towards the end of the day, we’ll do a transfer to the Egyptian Debod temple, Plaza de España and Gran Via, a vibrant district where you’ll find a great variety of restaurants for dinner.
 Accommodation in hotel.